eXtremeDB/rt for Automotive Sensor Data Fusion

 At its core, this is sensor data fusion.
 All of this data needs to get to a central location, a database, so that it can be aggregated, correlated, analyzed and acted upon, all in real-time.

 Many of these subsystems are time-critical, such as collision avoidance, distance-keeping and path prediction.
-The logical extension of this is that the database system must be real-time.
+The logical extension of this is that the database for ADAS systems must be real-time.

 A reliable database system built with safety in mind